Loongson: Loongson 3 LoongArch processors

+5000 series, transition to LoongArch

 In July 2021 the Loongson 3 5000 series was released.
-The processor series is Loongson's first with their own developed ISA, "LoongArch".
-The processors announced include the 3A5000, a four-core desktop CPU, and the 3C5000L, a sixteen-core server CPU based on four 3A5000 in a single package.
-Both CPUs are reported to be fabricated on a 12 nm process.
+The processor series was Loongson's first with their own developed instruction set architecture (ISA), called "LoongArch".
+The processors announced included the 3A5000, a four-core desktop CPU, and the 3C5000L, a sixteen-core server CPU based on four 3A5000 in a single package.
+Both CPUs were reported to be fabricated on a 12 nm process.
 Whilst the processor was noted to be using the GS464V cores initially, due to incompatibility with previous versions, the cores were renamed to LA464 in August 2021.

-The Register reported that "the 3A5000 is said to be 50 per cent faster and 30 per cent more power efficient" than the preceding 3A4000.
-Phoronix reports that the 3A5000 CPU is "roughly on a par with the likes of the Intel Core i3 8109U / Core 2 Quad Q9500 / Core i5 750, or Armv8-based Phytium FT-2000".
+The Register reported that "the 3A5000 is said to be 50% faster and 30% more power efficient" than the preceding 3A4000.
+Phoronix reported that the 3A5000 CPU was "roughly on a par with the likes of the Intel Core i3 8109U / Core 2 Quad Q9500 / Core i5 750 (roughly the state of the art in 2008), or Armv8-based Phytium FT-2000".

+In April 2023, Loongson launched the 3D5000 processor for data centers and cloud computing, based on the LoongArch instruction set architecture.

+6000 series

 In 2022 Loongson announced their 6000 series processors.
-The updated processor architecture will use "LA664" cores., and the company noted that the single-core performance will rival that of AMD's Zen 3 and Intel's Tiger Lake architecture.
+The company said that the updated processor architecture would use new "LA664" cores and that the single-core performance would rival that of AMD's Zen 3 and Intel's Tiger Lake (11th-generation Core) architecture (launched in 2020).

+In November 2023 Loongson debuted the 3A6000 processor.
+The processor is fabricated using a 14nm or 12nm process and supports the fairly old DDR4 standard for memory.
+The Register reported that Loongson had demonstrated benchmarks suggesting that the 3A6000 processor was competitive with an Intel 10th-generation Core processor (launched in 2019).